Leojmartin/Leojmartin/README.md

-- 👋 Hi, I'm  Leonardo Martin, B.S.
-Applied Mathematics Major, and Data Scientist, enthusiast.
+- 👋 Hi, I'm  Leonardo Martin a Data Scientist with experience leading projects and teams from planning to execution, and with skills to communicate results effectively and clearly.
+Strong foundation in data analysis and visualization, and Machine Learning using tools such as AWS, Python, SQL, Power BI, and Power Pivot
 - 📫 You can reach me through my email, leojmartin21@gmail.com

   Linkedin profile, https://www.linkedin.com/in/leonardomartin101/